 Also, though you may be eager to have a child in your home, the second your license comes in the mail, Aly notes that you should wait for a placement that is a good fit for your family.
 “Being resource parents can take a toll on the relationships within the home,” she says.

 It is important to know if this is something that you can reasonably and emotionally handle.
 As we have all probably asked a resource parent, Aly says that she frequently is asked how she can do this.

-“Our answer is that we go into it knowing that the end goal is to get them back to their parents,” she says.
-“Yes, it can be tough, the house is more quiet, and having free time seems weird, but in our experience, we think of them, hope they are well, and wait for our next call.”
+“We answer that we go into it knowing that the end goal is to get them back to their parents,” she says.
+“Yes, it can be tough, the house is quieter, and having free time seems weird, but in our experience, we think of them, hope they are well, and wait for our next call.”

 “Even when they’re a part of your family for a short time, know that you have been able to offer them something that seems so simple is worth every minute.
 These children are worth it.”

-If you know of a family who is fostering, here are 8 ways you can support them.
+If you know of a family that is fostering, here are 8 ways you can support them.